Clement Attlee: Member of Parliament

 In May 1930, Labour MP Oswald Mosley left the party after its rejection of his proposals for solving the unemployment problem, and Attlee was given Mosley's post of Chancellor of the Duchy of Lancaster.
-In March 1931, he became Postmaster General, a post he held for five months until August, when the Labour government fell, after failing to agree on how to tackle the financial crisis of the Great Depression.
+In March 1931, he became Postmaster General, a post he held for five months until August, when the Labour government collapsed, after failing to agree on how to tackle the financial crisis of the Great Depression.
 That month MacDonald and a few of his allies formed a National Government with the Conservatives and Liberals, leading them to be expelled from Labour.
-MacDonald offered Attlee a job in the National Government, but he turned down the offer and opted to stay loyal to the main Labour party.
+MacDonald offered Attlee a job in the National Government, but he turned down the offer and opted to stay loyal to the main Labour Party.

 After Ramsay MacDonald formed the National Government, Labour was deeply divided.
-Attlee had long been close to MacDonald and now felt betrayed—as did most Labour politicians.
-During the course of the second Labour government, Attlee had become increasingly disillusioned with MacDonald, whom he came to regard as vain and incompetent, and of whom he later wrote scathingly in his autobiography.
+Attlee had long been close to MacDonald and now felt betrayed; as did most Labour politicians.
+During the course of the second Labour government, Attlee had become increasingly disillusioned with MacDonald, whom he came to regard as vain and incompetent; and of whom he later wrote scathingly in his autobiography.
 He would write:

 In the old days I had looked up to MacDonald as a great leader.
 He had a fine presence and great oratorical power.
 The unpopular line which he took during the First World War seemed to mark him as a man of character.
 Despite his mishandling of the Red Letter episode, I had not appreciated his defects until he took office a second time.
 I then realised his reluctance to take positive action and noted with dismay his increasing vanity and snobbery, while his habit of telling me, a junior Minister, the poor opinion he had of all his Cabinet colleagues made an unpleasant impression.
 I had not, however, expected that he would perpetrate the greatest betrayal in the political history of this country ...
 The shock to the Party was very great, especially to the loyal workers of the rank-and-file who had made great sacrifices for these men.